stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ### Require protocol conformance for derivation

-Swift could special-case derivation of these properties by requiring a protocol conformance, as in [SE-0167](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md), with `Encodable` and `Decodable`, and as in [SE-0194](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md), with `CaseIterable`.
-This is extra work for the end user, though, which is ideally avoided.
+Swift could special-case property derivation by requiring a protocol conformance, as in [SE-0167](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md), with `Encodable` and `Decodable`, and as in [SE-0194](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md), with `CaseIterable`.
+This adds extra work for the end user, ideally avoided.

 ### Use a new syntax instead of properties

-A few folks have suggested using a new syntax instead.
-It was pointed out that enum labels are sometimes written to read like a function. _E.g._,
+Feedback from the Swift forums suggested using a new syntax instead.
+One motivation to avoid properties and adopt a new syntax suggested that enum labels are sometimes written to read like a function. _E.g._,

 ``` swift
 enum Selection {